Var.transform()#

 Creates a new variable on the unconstrained space

-with the appropriate transformed distribution, turning the original variable into a weak variable without an associated distribution.
-The transformation is performed using TFP’s bijector classes; see the TFP bijectors documentation.- Parameters:
+R**nwith the appropriate transformed distribution, turning the original variable into a weak variable without an associated distribution.
+The transformation is performed using TFP’s bijector classes; see the TFP bijectors documentation.- Stored transformed variable: After the transformation, you can

 bijector (